Annabel Blanchard

-Annabel Blanchard (born 7 May 2001) is an English professional footballer who plays as an attacking midfielder most recently for Women's Super League club Crystal Palace.
+Annabel Blanchard (born 7 May 2001) is an English professional footballer who plays as an attacking midfielder for Women's Super League club Crystal Palace.
 She previously played for Liverpool, Leicester City, and Blackburn Rovers, and has represented England at international youth level.
 She is known for her outstanding technical ability and complete two footedness.

 Club career

 Liverpool

 Blanchard made her professional debut on 24 April 2018 against Arsenal.

 Leicester

 Blanchard joined Leicester City ahead of the 2019–20 season.
 She made her league debut against Durham on 18 August 2019.
 Blanchard scored her first league goal against Crystal Palace on 19 January 2020, scoring in the 15th minute.

 Blackburn Rovers

 On 21 January 2021, Blanchard joined Women's Championship club Blackburn Rovers.
 She made her league debut against London City Lionesses on 24 January 2021.
 Blanchard scored her first league goal against Watford on 12 September 2021, scoring in the 80th minute.